-The city license inspector tried to refuse granting a business licence to WP Nichols for the Bijou in 1917 on the grounds that he was an Austrian and therefore an enemy alien.
+The city license inspector tried to refuse granting a business license to WP Nichols for the Bijou in 1917 on the grounds that he was an Austrian and therefore an enemy alien.
 The theatre survived that hurdle, but not the one that came the following year.
 To mitigate the Spanish Flu epidemic that was ravaging Vancouver in 1918, large gatherings were temporarily banned, including theatres.
 The Bijou didn’t survive the closure and the Merchants Bank (located next door in Pigeon Park) took it over.

 Various businesses, including a barber shop, shoemaker, café, and shooting gallery, operated in the theatre space until it was wholly or partially demolished around 1940.
 A nondescript one-story building then occupied the space between the Louvre and the Merchants Bank.
 This is what was demolished last week that damaged the Louvre building, and led the City to order it vacated as unsafe.
 According to theatre historian Tom Carter, the building that was demolished may well have been part of the old Bijou Theatre.